-The Erie County Gaming Revenue Authority was incorporated in February 2008 in the Commonwealth of Pennsylvania to create and administer a grantmaking process for gaming funds that come from the Pennsylvania Department of Revenue.
-An impact investor, the ECGRA's mission is to elevate Erie County by galvanizing nonprofits and small business toward economic and community development.
+The Erie County Gaming Revenue Authority was incorporated in February 2008 in the Commonwealth of Pennsylvania for the purpose of creating and administering a grantmaking process for gaming funds that come from the Pennsylvania Department of Revenue.
+An impact investor, ECGRA's mission is to elevate Erie County by galvanizing nonprofits and small business toward economic and community development.
 Since February 2008, ECGRA has invested more than \$47 million in Erie County.